 To start the Imperial College London GMC Sponsorship application process

-Verification of Qualifications: Effective from 11 June 2018 onwards, candidates will need to have their medical qualifications verified by the Educational Commission for Foreign Medical Graduates (ECFMG).
+Verification of Qualifications: Applicants will need to have their primary medical qualification independently verified by the Educational Commission for Foreign Medical Graduates (ECFMG).
 This requirement applies to the majority of doctors who have qualified outside of the UK and the European Economic Area (EEA).
-ECFMG will confirm that the candidate’s qualifications are authentic, by checking them directly with the candidate’s medical school and sharing the outcome of their findings with the GMC.
+ECFMG will confirm that the candidate’s qualifications are authentic, by checking them directly with the applicant's medical school and sharing the outcome of their findings with the GMC.

 The ECFMG verification process can take some time, applicants are advised to allow up to 90 days for this.
-There is a cost to the candidate, payable to ECFMG; see website link.
-Candidates may choose to go through the ECFMG authentication process first, or may prefer to wait until they have a firm offer of sponsorship from an Imperial College London supervisor first, but either way candidates must allow and plan sufficient time for the ECFMG process ahead of their anticipated start time in the sponsored post.
+There is a cost to the applicant, payable to ECFMG; see website link.
+The verification process does not have to be completed, doctors need to have started the process and have an ‘EPIC’ number issued by ECFMG – they need this to be able to apply for the GMC registration.
+Applicants may choose to go through the ECFMG authentication process first, or may prefer to wait until they have a firm offer of sponsorship from an Imperial College London supervisor first, but either way applicants must allow and plan sufficient time for the ECFMG process ahead of their anticipated start time in the sponsored post.

-- Before commencing an application for GMC sponsorship at Imperial College London, the Supervisor and the candidate should have a structured interview together by telephone, Skype or in person.
-The supervisor should conduct the interview with the candidate, as outlined in the regulations.
+- Before commencing an application for GMC sponsorship at Imperial College London, the Supervisor and the applicant should have a structured interview together by telephone, Skype or in person.
+The supervisor should conduct the interview with the applicant, as outlined in the regulations.
 Structured interview questions are available from CATO if required.
-If interviewed successfully, and the candidate is offered a suitable position at Imperial College London, the Supervisor can commence the application process.
+If interviewed successfully, and the applicant is offered a suitable position at Imperial College London, the Supervisor can commence the GMC sponsorship application process.

-- If the candidate is suitable and the supervisor is able to offer the candidate a suitable post the supervisor should complete the Supervisor form: International Sponsorship Scheme Supervisor form.
-The Candidate should also complete the Initial International Sponsorship form: Initial International Sponsorship Scheme FORM
+- If the applicant is suitable and the supervisor is able to offer a post, the supervisor should complete the Supervisor form.
+The Applicant should also complete the Initial International Sponsorship form.

-- Both completed forms (supervisor and sponsorship) should be sent by the Supervisor to (firstname.lastname@example.org) for review.
+- Both completed forms (supervisor and applicant) should be sent by the Sponsoring Supervisor to (email@example.com) for review.
 Once the forms have been reviewed and deemed suitable, instructions will be provided by CATO to progress the application.
-Both supervisor and candidate will need to provide a number of supporting documents as part of the process.
-Please refer to the checklist for the full list of requirements: GMC Sponsorship Paperwork Checklist 2019*
+Both supervisor and applicant will need to provide a number of supporting documents as part of the process.
+Please refer to the GMC Sponsorship paperwork checklist for the full list of requirements.

-Once you've started your GMC application, you can save it and come back to it later if you need to.
-You have three months to complete your application.
-If you don't submit it in this time, you'll have to start a new one.
+Once the applicant have started their GMC application, they can save it and come back to it later.
+They have three months to complete their application.
+If the applicant fails to submit their application in this period, they'll have to start a new one.
 Further information about the GMC process are here: I am ready to apply

 • If you already have a GMC reference number and have never logged into your online account or don't have any login details, you can activate your GMC Online account.